Things to Consider When Choosing Toothpaste During Cancer Treatments

-Could your choice of toothpaste make you more susceptible to developing mouth sores?
-Many popular brands of toothpaste contain ingredients that can potentially cause tissue irritation.
-Those receiving chemotherapy or radiation to the oral region can have very tender tissue inside of the mouth and are susceptible to developing mouth sores called Oral Mucositis.
-Choosing gentle toothpaste without harsh ingredients may help to avoid or minimize tissue sensitivity and mouth sores.
+Could your choice of toothpaste cause problems during cancer treatments?
+The answer is YES!
+Many popular brands of toothpaste contain ingredients that may potentially cause tissue irritation during cancer care.
+Those receiving chemotherapy or radiation to the head & neck region can experience very tender and inflamed tissue inside of the mouth and may develop mouth sores called Oral Mucositis.
+Choosing gentle toothpaste without harsh ingredients helps to minimize tissue inflammation and mouth sores.

 What to look for:

-Be aware of harsh flavoring that can irritate the tissue.
-Cinnamon and sharp mint flavors may be too strong for someone undergoing cancer treatments.
+Be aware of harsh flavoring that can irritate oral tissue.
+Cinnamon and sharp mint flavors may sting and feel painful.
 Flavors may also enhance nausea while receiving chemotherapy.
-Try unflavored toothpaste if nausea is an issue for you.
+Look for mild flavors or unflavored toothpaste.

 Whitening and Tartar Control Agents

 Side Effect Support LLC is happy to offer toothpaste that does not contain these harsh ingredients.
-Learn more about Squigle® Enamel Saver and Tooth Builder pastes in our products section and by clicking on the images below:
+Learn more in our products section and by clicking on the images below: